What is strabismus?

 - Squinting or closing one eye in bright sunlight.

 - Tilting or turning the head to look at an object.

 - Bumping into things.
 (Strabismus limits depth perception.)

 An older child may also complain about blurred vision, tired eyes, sensitivity to light, or double vision.

 Symptoms may come and go.
 They may get worse when your child is tired or sick.

 A newborn's eyes may be misaligned at first.
 But the eyes should become aligned by 3 to 4 months of age.
 In some cases, the eyes may simply seem to be misaligned because the child has a wide bridge of the nose that creates the appearance of crossed eyes.
-But if your child's eyes aren't aligned all of the time after age 4 months, take your child to the doctor for an eye examination.

 A doctor can often tell that a child has strabismus just by looking at the child's eyes.
 It may be obvious that the eyes don't look in the same direction at the same time.